 Perform a post-mortem

 I’m a seasoned professional in the Information Technology sector.
 I’ve spent years working with the Systems Development Life Cycle (SDLC) and appreciate the nuances needed for successful full-scale program/project implementation.
-Although I truly believe that many of the SDLC steps should be followed for mobile app development, I also realize that many companies don’t have the capacity or the financial resources to implement an app for smartphones based upon the SDLC fully.
+Although I truly believe that many SDLC steps should be followed for mobile app development, I also realize that many companies don’t have the capacity or financial resources to fully implement an app for smartphones based on the SDLC.
 A new app developed under a detailed SDLC project framework can cost enterprises thousands of dollars and a significant investment of resource time.
-Since many small and medium-sized businesses may want mobile apps but need to operate in a leaner fashion, the steps outlined here can serve as a ‘starter plan.’
+Since many small and medium-sized businesses may want mobile apps but need to operate leaner, the steps outlined here can serve as a ‘starter plan.’

 When you begin with the end in mind, you can visualize the result as completely as possible.
-This means do your research and look at existing App Store and Android Marketplace apps.
-(You may find an app that has already been created that matches your 85% or more needs.)
+This means researching and looking at existing App Store and Android Marketplace apps.
+(You may find an already created app that matches your 85% or more needs.)
 Make a list of the app’s features and a list of the features the app should have.
 If you’re artistic, go ahead and sketch the app’s look and feel to convey to a developer what is desired in the User Interface.
 This whole exercise should not take too long.
 You will revisit this document shortly.
 Solicit the input of others and consider how your app will be used.
 Is it for customers to use exclusively?
 Will it be a B2B tool?
-Will it be something prospects will use as an adjunct to your business or perhaps a value-added feature or service?
+Will prospects use nitrate as an adjunct to your business or perhaps a value-added feature or service?
 All these considerations are important.
 When you have a clear picture, add this to your working document.

 READ MORE :

 This document is vital to the successful construction and deployment of your app.
-You will find that the more you ‘put things down,’ the less you forget, and the less you have miscommunication with development resources.
-This document should include the results from the prior steps and all further steps.
+You will find that the more you ‘put things down,’ the less you forget and have miscommunication with development resources.
+This document should include the results from the prior and further steps.
 Be sure to document everything (even brainstorming notes – you will be surprised how useful these can be).

-Once you’ve developed a clear app document, you’re going to need a developer.
-If you already have an in-house developer, then you’re working is done – give them the document you have and guide them through the project.
+You will need a developer once you’ve developed a clear app document.
+If you already have an in-house developer, then your work is done – give them the paper you have and guide them through the project.
 If you’re running a lean operation, you’ll need to find a developer to do the work for you.
-With the search for a developer, you want to ensure they provide you a clear path to the result (which you’ve documented), including the distribution.
-There are plenty of development toolsets that allow you to ‘do most of the development work yourself using App hybridization (also called ‘mash up’).
+With the search for a developer, you want to ensure they provide you with a clear path to the result (which you’ve documented), including the distribution.
+Plenty of development tools allow you to ‘do most of the development work yourself using App hybridization (also called ‘mash up’).
 These work great for many apps.
 You’ll have to research the offerings thoroughly to be sure you find your best fit.
-Don’t fall victim to the “cheapest” on the development side if you find that the ongoing support or distribution help is non-existent.
+Don’t fall victim to the “cheapest” on the development side if the ongoing support or distribution help is non-existent.

-Once the development is completed (and during), you’re going to be testing the app.
+Once the development is completed (and during), you will test the app.
 Test the app with the target audience in mind.
 Put yourself in their position and run the app through the gauntlet.
 Distribute your app and run through the tests again.
-Now that your app is ‘on the market’ assemble your team and figure out what went right and what went wrong.
+Now that your app is ‘on the market,’ assemble your team and figure out what went right and wrong.
 Document what you want in any update to the app (this seems to be an ongoing process for many).
 Also, stick with your marketing plan for the app and be sure it’s promoted properly.
-An unused app turns into a hole into which you pour money and time.
+An unused app turns into a hole where you pour money and time.

 If you follow these seven simple steps, you’re more likely to generate a successful implementation of mobile apps for small to medium-sized businesses.
-If you’re looking for a far-reaching and complex app, then you’re likely to need more of a formalized SDLC model to achieve success.
+If you’re looking for a far-reaching and complex app, you’ll likely need more of a formalized SDLC model to Success.
 Take the time to document and follow each step completely through to the project’s completion.
-You’ll be amazed what a mobile app, properly built, can do for your firm.
+You’ll be amazed at what a mobile app, properly built, can do for your firm.

 Dave Carter is a creative consultant with iDesign Media Solutions, a New Media Design and smartphone application development company in North Carolina.
 Smartphone users can take advantage of technology by using smartphone apps that help them improve their lives.
 Mobile apps and mobile web solutions can be discussed with the experts at http://www.iDesignMobileApps.com.
 Take advantage of an Ezine referral special and get a one-hour consultation on ‘Deploying social media and mobile technology for your company.
 Contact iDesign for details.